-Hospitals Capacity and current pressures/ vacancies Building condition and capacity for growth London Fire Station, 172 Euston Road, NS1 2DH To be retained by the London Fire Brigade To be retained.
-The Fire Station (including boundary walls, gate piers and railings) is Grade II Listed.
+Hospitals Capacity and vacancies current pressures/ Capacity and current pressures/ Building condition and capacity for growth vacancies London Fire Station, 172 Euston Road, NS1 2DH To be retained Brigade d by the I London Fire To be retained by the London Fire To be retained.
+The Fire Station (including Brigade boundary walls, gate piers and railings) is Grade II Listed.
 Albany Street Police Station Contains a public counter at ground floor with officers at first and second floors.
-The public counter on the ground floor of the building is now closed, and it is understood that the building is to be vacated as it is now surplus to requirements. a replacement alternative community use at ground floor level would be appropriate.
-Given the significant uplift in employment
+The public counter on the ground floor of the building is now closed, and it is understood that the building is to be vacated as it is now surplus to requirements. blic counte ers at first nter on the is now clos it the buildi t is now r at ground and second ground floor ed, and it is ng is to be surplus to Contains a public counter at ground floor with officers at first and second floors.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate.
+The public counter on the ground floor level would be appropriate for the building is to be the lack of suitability of the site for alternative vacated as it is now surplus to the office element of the site to be released for alternative uses, such as residential.